 The Trustee has written to me claiming a 50% interest in the property, net of the CRA lien, as well as a 50% interest in the RESPs.
 What are my rights?

 Answer: As a joint tenant you have a right to your share of the equity in the matrimonial home.
 You have no guaranteed right to stay in the home.
 You will have to work out an arrangement with the Trustee to purchase your husband’s interest in the home.

 Answer: If you do not work out a settlement to buy your spouse’s interest in the property, the Trustee can go to Court for an order forcing the sale of the home.
-You could argue that leaving the home would cause you and your family undo hardship based on the following factors:
+You could argue that leaving the home would cause you and your family undue hardship based on the following factors:

 b.
 You cannot afford to buy or rent an alternate residence in the neighbourhood/community.